nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

-To make validation work, we need to globally define
-validation pipe from `@nestjs/common` package.
+To make validation work, we need to globally define the validation pipe from `@nestjs/common` package.

 **src/app.module.ts**